csbg/BioinformaticsPracticals1/Script_UNIX.md

 clear
 ```

-Go to the home directory
+Go to the home directory (absolute path)
 ```
 cd ~/
 ls -l
 pwd
 ```

-Go to the folder with all home directories
+Go to the folder with all home directories (absolute path)
 ```
 cd /home
 ls -l
 pwd
 ```

-Go back to your home directory
+Go back to your home directory (absolute path)
 ```
 cd ~/
 ls -l
 pwd
 ```

-Go into the directory created yesterday
+Go into the directory created yesterday (relative path - from your home directory)
 ```
 cd day1/
 ls -l
 pwd
 ```

-Go back one level - where are we now?
+Go back one level (relative path - from the "day1" folder)
 ```
 cd ../
 ls -l
 pwd
 ```

-Let's create another folder.
+Let's create another folder (relative path - from your home directory).
 What does the "-p" stand for?
 ```
 mkdir -p day2/test/folder
 cd day2/test/folder